-- 30(1) Subject to subsections (2) and 46(3), a council or board may provide for the attendance of election officials at a voter's residence at any time between the first day of advance polling and the closing of polls on election day to take the vote: - (a) of a voter in the municipality or school division who is unable to attend at an established polling place to vote because he or she has a disability or limited mobility; and - (b) of a resident caregiver of the voter mentioned in clause (a) if: - (i) the resident caregiver is also a voter in the municipality or school division; and - (ii) because of the care required by the voter mentioned in clause (a), the resident caregiver is not able to attend at an established polling place to vote during the time when polls are open for voting. - (2) If a school division is situated wholly or substantially within a municipality and, pursuant to subsection 46(1), the administrator or another person appointed by the council is the returning officer with respect to both the municipal election and the board election, only the council may make provision pursuant to subsection (1) for the taking of votes mentioned in clauses (1)(a) and (b). - (3) If a council or board has made provision for the taking of votes of voters pursuant to subsection (1), a voter who has a disability or limited mobility, or a person acting on behalf of that voter, may apply to the returning officer in accordance with subsection (4): - (a) to have the voter's vote taken in the manner provided for in subsection (1); and - (b) if applicable, to have the resident caregiver's vote taken in the manner provided for in subsection (1).
+- 30(1) Subject to subsections (2) and 46(3), a returning officer may provide for the attendance of election officials at a voter's residence at any time between the first day of advance polling and the closing of polls on election day to take the vote: - (a) of a voter in the municipality or school division who is unable to attend at an established polling place to vote because he or she has a disability or limited mobility; and - (b) of a resident caregiver of the voter mentioned in clause (a) if the resident caregiver is also a voter in the municipality or school division.

-- (4) An application made pursuant to subsection (3) must: - (a) be in writing and in the prescribed form; - (b) be made in the manner and within the time prescribed by the council or board; - (c) set out the voter's name and address and the reason the voter is not able to attend at an established polling place to vote; and - (d) if applicable, set out the name and address of the voter's resident caregiver and the reason the resident caregiver, who is also a voter in the municipality or school division, is unable to attend at an established polling place to vote during the time when polls are open for voting. - (5) If a returning officer receives an application in accordance with this section and is satisfied that the application is proper and complies with this section, the returning officer shall include each voter's name and address, arranged alphabetically or geographically, on a list in the prescribed form of voters entitled to vote at the election pursuant to this section. - (6) When the returning officer has completed the list pursuant to subsection (5), the returning officer shall advise each voter whose name appears on the list in writing in the prescribed form: - (a) that the name and address of the voter has been entered on the list of voters entitled to vote at the election pursuant to this section; and - (b) of the approximate time and the day when the voter's vote will be taken pursuant to this section.
+- (2) If a school division is situated wholly or substantially within a municipality and, pursuant to subsection 46(1), the administrator or another person appointed by the council is the returning officer with respect to both the municipal election and the board election, only the returning officer may provide pursuant to subsection (1) for the taking of votes mentioned in clauses (1)(a) and (b). - (3) If a returning officer has made provision for the taking of votes of voters pursuant to subsection (1), a voter who has a disability or limited mobility, or a person acting on behalf of that voter, may apply to the returning officer in accordance with subsection (4): - (a) to have the voter's vote taken in the manner provided for in subsection (1); and - (b) if applicable, to have the resident caregiver's vote taken in the manner provided for in subsection (1). - (4) An application made pursuant to subsection (3) must: - (a) be submitted within the time required by the returning officer; - (b) include a completed voter's registration form; - (c) include the voter's preferred contact information; and - (d) if applicable, set out the contact information of the voter's resident caregiver. - (5) If a returning officer receives an application in accordance with this section and is satisfied that the application is proper and complies with this section, the returning officer shall include the name and address of each voter entitled to vote pursuant to this section on a list in the form and manner determined by the returning officer. - (6) When the returning officer has completed the list pursuant to subsection (5), the returning officer shall advise each voter whose name appears on the list in the form and manner determined by the returning officer: - (a) that the name and address of the voter has been entered on the list of voters entitled to vote at the election pursuant to this section; and - (b) of the approximate time and the day when the voter's vote will be taken pursuant to this section.